-Be sure to register your project online with PLANET so that we know about the exciting work you will be doing in your community and can make it known to the media and the rest of our members.
+Be sure to register your project online with NALP so that we know about the exciting work you will be doing in your community and can make it known to the media and the rest of our members.
 Click planetdayofservice.org to register your project.
-The sooner your register your project, the sooner PLANET can begin to help you promote it!
+The sooner your register your project, the sooner NALP can begin to help you promote it!

-When you register your project with PLANET, you will receive five free PLANET-branded T-shirts, (while supplies last).
-If you require additional T-shirts, you may purchase them from PLANET for an additional cost.
+When you register your project with NALP, you will receive five free NALP-branded T-shirts, (while supplies last).
+If you require additional T-shirts, you may purchase them from NALP for an additional cost.
 They will serve as a gift to your participants and volunteers and will help promote the feeling of team spirit.
 In addition, imagine the impact of seeing hundreds people in your location and in locations all across the country wearing the Day of Service message and working to improve their communities.
 Quantities are limited, so be sure to order in time!